Article #1 - Omaha Beach History - Warrant Officer James W. Tucker

 299th in Belgium during WWII

 (left to right) 1st Lt.
-Harold R. Jenkins, James W. Tucker, CWO Alfred E. DiOrio
+Harold R. Jenkins, WO James W. Tucker, CWO Alfred E. DiOrio

 Photo provided by: 299th webmaster